 HOME ABOUT REPORTS CONTACT HELP WANTED

 What happens in one country can spread to other countries.
 We are all interconnected.
-Making sure the entire globe is vaccinated against Covid-19 is not an act of charity.
+Making sure the entire globe has the resources to deal with Covid-19 is not an act of charity.
 It is a matter of international security.
 With new variants developing and growing, unvaccinated countries can act as petri dishes for developing newer, stronger variants.
 There needs to be a rapid increase in the manufacture and dissemination of testing kits worldwide.

 The American Rescue Plan had some good ideas in terms of foreign aid.
 And we are aware that the U.S. government has already donated to COVAX.

 But much more needs to be done.